 Local agency builds in Tbilisi typically run 8 000–25 000 lari up front, three months of meetings, and a maintenance retainer that gets re-quoted every year.
 For a five-person team that's not a website project — it's the salary of the next hire, and most owners (correctly) walk away.

 We sit in the gap.
-One monthly fee in lari covers design, hosting, the .ge or .com domain, ongoing content updates, and proper Georgian-first copy with English and Russian as full translations on the same site — for the diaspora and tourist traffic Tbilisi businesses already serve.
+One monthly fee in lari covers design, hosting, the.ge or.com domain, ongoing, growth-driven design, and proper Georgian-first copy with English and Russian as full translations on the same site — for the diaspora and tourist traffic Tbilisi businesses already serve.